Essaouira The Atlantic Coast, Morocco Travel Guide

 Essaouira's size means no internal tour buses or hop-on-hop-off services.
 Tours typically originate from Marrakech or larger cities.

-Small local fishing boats can be hired from the port for bay trips.
+Small local fishing vessels can be hired from the port for bay trips.
 Traditional dhows offer leisure cruises, especially at sunset.
-Landing on Purpuraires Islands is restricted.
+Landing on Purpuraires Islands is not allowed.

 Limited accessibility services.
 Medina's cobblestones, stairs, lack of ramps challenge wheelchair users.
 Newer city parts and modern hotels may offer better accessibility.